chef-boneyard/habitat/README.md

 - `ring`: Only valid for `:run` action, passes `--ring` with the specified ring key name to the hab command
 - `hab_channel`: The channel to install Habitat from.
 Defaults to stable
 - `auth_token`: Auth token for accessing a private organization on bldr.
 This value is templated into the appropriate service file.
+- `gateway_auth_token`: Auth token for accessing the supervisor's HTTP gateway.
+This value is templated into the appropriate service file.
 - `license`: Specifies acceptance of habitat license when set to `accept` (defaults to empty string).
 - `health_check_interval`: The interval (seconds) on which to run health checks (defaults to 30).